Certificate of Excellence

 Where to stay in Nusa Dua

-Nusa Dua is well known for it’s luxury resorts which line the whole length of the shoreline.
-The best ones, and most expensive are the Ritz-Carlton, Westin resort, Mulia, Sofitel and Hilton.
-On the same stretch of shoreline but a little bit dated and not so expensive is the Grand Hyatt which is located mid way between Black Sone and Mengiat beach.
+Nusa Dua is well known for the luxury resorts lining its shoreline.
+The best, and most expensive, are the Ritz-Carlton, the Westin, the Mulia, the Sofitel, and the Hilton.
+On the same stretch, a little more dated and less expensive, is the Grand Hyatt, located midway between Black Stone and Mengiat beach.
+There are also some budget hotels a little inland; we can recommend the Palm Bamboo Hotel, Sunrise Aventus, and Kubu Garden Suites.

 Where to eat in Nusa Dua

-What to do for non-surfers in Nusa Dua
+What to do in Nusa Dua for non-surfers